-I picked this up on eBay to use as a source of spares but figured I might as well see if it’s repairable first.
+I picked this up on eBay to use as a source of spares but figured I might as well see if it was repairable first.

 Amplifiers switching into standby or protect is usually caused by something triggering the protection circuits.
 More often than not something in the main amplifier output stage has failed such as a power transistor going short which puts DC on a speaker output.

-In this instance three transistors have failed on the centre channel, one of which is one of the main output transistors.
+In this instance three transistors had failed on the centre channel, one of which is one of the main output transistors.
 Presumably one failed and took the other two with it.

 There are a lot of boards in these things, but it’s possible to get all the main boards out without taking everything apart which saves you breaking connectors and refitting cables the wrong way around.

-Before I fitted the new parts I checked all the other transistors on the centre channel that drive the main output ones.
+Before fitting the new parts I checked all the other transistors on the centre channel that drive the main output ones.